Keep your finances wrapped up this Christmas!

 - Be creative!

 Why not give the personal touch by making a gift?
-If you’re a budding baker or into craft, consider baking a cake or making a scrap book of favorite memories.
+If you’re a budding baker or into craft, consider baking a cake or making a scrap book of favourite memories.
 Often, this is better for your finances and could be more personal.

 - Don’t forget to enjoy yourself!